 With relatively moderate temperatures and abundant natural beauty, Chikmagalur has been a popular holiday choice for families and backpackers alike.
-In case you’re looking at heading to Chikmagalur for the Summers, here are some of the most popular places and attractions:
+In case you’re looking at heading to Chikmagalur, here are some of the most popular places and attractions:

 Chikmagalur is believed to owe its history to some coffee beans that were purportedly smuggled out of Mecca and planted in the fertile soil of this region where the coffee shrubs flourished.
 Hence, it is but natural that Coffee plays a very integral role in the cultural fabric and livelihood of the region.
 A good way to soak in this experience is by staying at one of the several homestays that are attached to various plantations.